calvinhoang203/Analysis-of-Amazon-Sales-Trend/README.md

 # Analysis-of-Amazon-Sales-Trend

 I’m using the Amazon Sales Dataset to understand customer behavior by analyzing the types of products they review, the length of their reviews, and the impact on product engagement.
-This dataset provides me necessary information in order to obtain meaning insights.
+This dataset provides me necessary information to obtain meaningful insights.
 Furthermore, I will create visual data models to gain insights into customer preferences, popular products, and trends.
 I will utilize this dataset to address the following questions:

 # Questions